do-me/semantic-segment-explorer/README.md

 **Live Demo: https://do-me.github.io/semantic-segment-explorer/**

-In-browser tool to explore semantic similarity by generating and querying overlapping text segments using Transformers.js.
+In-browser tool to explore semantic similarity by generating overlapping text segments or N-grams and querying them using Transformers.js.
 This application allows you to input a source text, which is then broken down into numerous overlapping segments.
 Each unique segment is embedded using `minishlab/potion-retrieval-32M`, and you can then query these segments to find those most semantically similar to your query.

 The main motivation behind this app is to experiment with different text chunking/segmentation strategies and observe how the semantic similarity results vary, especially with segments of different lengths.